git-pull/website/mentoring/faq.rst

   startup veterans.

-  And then those teachers go around and tell you you're going to make 80k-100k?
-When they themselves aren't?
-If they were so good at programming, and the market is in such need (it's already saturated), why wouldn't they already employed making that wage, or even more?
+  And then those teachers go around and tell you you're going to make 80k-100k when they themselves aren't.
+If they were so good at programming and the market is in such need for programmers (it's already saturated), why wouldn't they already be employed earning a higher wage?

   They have little to no one-on-one time - they're mills that cram 10, 15, or 20 students into a cohort.
 Or street smarts, they haven't been through the